sguox002/leetcode/leetcode-all.md

 - use ladder first, when ladder is used up, replace a ladder with min bricks needed.
 ->>
 ## graph
+<<-1436	Destination City    		77.2%	Easy
+destination has no outcoming edge.
+->>

 <<-1466	Reorder Routes to Make All Paths Lead to the City Zero    		61.5%	Medium
 given n cities from 0 to n-1 forming a tree with root 0.